-Public Library Funding and Governance Workshops Quarterly Book Discussions for Member Librarians Summer Reading Program for Youth Database Trainings Book Repair Workshops Annual November Training Day Quarterly Basic Skills Training (BLaST) Program
+Public Library Funding and Governance Workshops Summer Reading Program for Youth Database Trainings Book Repair Workshops Annual November Training Day Quarterly Basic Skills Training (BLaST) Program

 To encourage participation in continuing education activities other than those offered by SCKLS, Continuing Education Reimbursement Grants of up to \$750 per member librarian, trustee or Friend per year help pay registration and tuition costs.
 Eligibility for the program is open to all member libraries subject to grant guidelines.
+A new School Library Media staff basic training program is being planned for 2011.